-The real reason was that the Saudis were still seething about the effrontery of the Thai authorities for allegedly failing to find a stolen multi-million-dollar hoard of opulent gems and jewellery, tying to dupe them with fake gems instead, and failing to properly investigate the murders of three Saudi diplomats and a Saudi businessman.
+The real reason was that the Saudis were still seething about the effrontery of the Thai authorities for allegedly failing to find a stolen multi-million-dollar hoard of opulent gems and jewellery, tying to dupe them with fake gems instead, and failing to properly investigate the murders of three Saudi diplomats and the disappearance of a Saudi businessman.

 It was an economic disaster for Thailand.
-Previously more than a quarter of a million Thais worked in Saudi Arabia and sent back remittances to support their families, and Thailand was thronged by wealthy Saudi tourists seeking some escape from their suffocatingly straight-laced Gulf kingdom.
-All that ended, and relations never recovered for more than thirty years.
+Previously more than a quarter of a million Thais worked in Saudi Arabia and sent back remittances to support their families, and Thailand was thronged by wealthy Saudi tourists seeking some escape from their suffocatingly straitlaced Gulf kingdom.
+All of that ended, and relations never recovered for more than thirty years.

 In a dramatic development that he has hailed as a masterly diplomatic coup, Thai premier Prayut Chan-ocha flew to Riyadh in January for talks with the de facto Saudi ruler, the notorious crown prince Mohammed bin Salman — also known by his acronym MBS, and nicknamed Mr Bone Saw following the murder of dissident journalist Jamal Khashoggi, who was killed in the Saudi consulate in Istanbul and then dismembered.

 On arrival, Prayut’s welcome was noticeably frosty, according to the Associated Press: